iaindooley/PluSQL/README.markdown

- * come up with a good "mix in" style to cast the objects returned from the iterator to a new class for implementing custom functionality (that one would normally include as part of the "boilerplate" class
+ * come up with a good "mix in" style to cast the objects returned from the iterator to a new class for implementing custom functionality (that one would normally include as part of the "boilerplate" class)

  * custom ON clause

  * custom joining table

- * modifiying the various components

  * simplfying the process of including all relevant primary keys based on from clause